You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 - Clearly label all of your luggage so it is easily identifiable; remember, many bags look alike!

-- The dorm does not provide personal toiletries such as shampoo, conditioner, and shower soap/body wash, so these are included in the packing list below.
-The dorm provides a small towel, so if you prefer a larger towel or washcloth, those have been included as well.
+- The hotel does provide limited personal toiletries such as shampoo, conditioner, and shower soap/body wash, but please pack an additional supply of each to be comfortable.
+These are included in the packing list below.

-- As you pack, keep in mind that there are self-serve laundry facilities available at the dormitories.
+- As you pack, keep in mind that there are laundry services available at the hotel for a fee.

-- We recommend you pack any over-the-counter personal hygiene items you might need because many personal items we are used to getting easily in the United States are not as easy to get in another country.
+- We recommend you pack any over-the-counter personal hygiene items you might need because many personal items we are used to getting easily in the United States are not as easy to get in another country, especially feminine hygiene products.

 - If you are taking any prescription medicines, be sure to pack enough for every day you are away from home, along with an additional three to four days’ supply.
 Students are required to keep all prescription medications in the original prescription bottles and to always carry those bottles in their carry-on luggage.
 Be sure to check TSA guidelines if the medicines are liquids.